MOSH-Insa-Toulouse/2021-2022-BOUKEZZATA-BERTON-MESLOUH/README.md

 <img src="/Assets/shema.JPG" alt="schema" />

-*The two sensor sides are connected to a SPDT switch to commut between the two sensors and a voltage resistor R6 needed to get the value of R_Alu
+*The sensors are connected to an SPDT switch to commute between the two of them and a voltage resistor R6 is required to obtain the value of R_Alu.

 <img src="/Assets/gaz.JPG" alt="GAZ" />

 * The operational amplifier (LTC1050) is used to filter and amplify the current passing through the sensors' resistance
 * The amplifier must have a low offset votage
-* To read the value of the gas sensor we use this command
+* To read the value of the gas sensor you ave to use this command
 ```cpp
 uint32_t read_aime_sensor () //Recuperation de la donnée du capteur AIME
 {